vonderchild/digital-forensics-lab/Lab 4/README.md

 To try it out, head over to [http://127.0.0.1:9090/command.php](http://127.0.0.1:9090/command.php).
 The web app allows us to enter commands, executes them, and returns the output.
 In absence of proper security checks, this can be exploited to compromise and wipe the whole system.

-To generate logs on the server, let’s execute the following commands in order:
+To generate logs on the server, let's execute the following commands in order:

 1. `id`
 2. `cat /etc/passwd`
 3. `cat /etc/shadow`

-Let’s now inspect the access logs:
+Let's now inspect the access logs:

 ```
 root@18c7468edbe7:/var/log/apache2# cat access.log